Our Song: Live performances

 During promotion of her debut album, Swift included "Our Song" in the set list of a US promotional tour in 2008.
 The song was part of her set list as the opening act to Brad Paisley's 2007 tour and Rascal Flatts's 2008 tour.
-She performed the song on televised shows including Regis & Kelly, Dance War: Bruno vs. Carrie Ann, and The Ellen DeGeneres Show.
+She performed the song on televised shows including Live! with Regis and Kelly, Dance War: Bruno vs. Carrie Ann, and The Ellen DeGeneres Show.
 On November 7, 2007, Swift performed the song at the Country Music Association Awards, where she won the Horizon Award honoring the best new artist of the year.
-A performance recorded at an Apple store in SoHo, New York, was released as part of an iTunes-exclusive live extended play on January 15, 2008.
+A performance recorded at an Apple store in SoHo, New York, was released as part of an iTunes Store-exclusive live extended play on January 15, 2008.

-Swift and English band Def Leppard performed "Our Song", among other tracks from each artist's discography, for a CMT Crossroads episode in October 2008; the performance was recorded and released on DVD in 2009.
+Swift and the English rock band Def Leppard performed "Our Song", among other tracks from each artist's discography, for a CMT Crossroads episode in October 2008; the performance was recorded and released on DVD in 2009.
 The song was part of the set lists for many festivals Swift headlined, including the Greeley Stampede in 2007, the Stagecoach Festival in 2008, and a round of festivals in 2009 including the Houston Livestock Show and Rodeo, the Florida Strawberry Festival, the CMA Music Festival, and Craven Country Jamboree.
 In 2012, Swift sang the song as part of a VH1 Storytellers episode taped at Harvey Mudd College in California.

 Swift included "Our Song" on the set list of her first headlining concert tour, the Fearless Tour (2009–2010); she sang the song on a sparkling silver guitar, in a sparkly silver dress and boots.
 The track was part of the set list for the North American and Oceanic shows for Swift's next tour, the Speak Now World Tour (2011–2012); during the performance, she played the song on a banjo in front of a porch setting, dressed in white.
-She sang an acoustic version of the song on select dates of her later tours, including the Red Tour (Pittsburgh, July 2013) and the Reputation Stadium Tour (Chicago, June 2018).
-She performed it a cappella after a technical malfunction during the Philadelphia concert of the Reputation Stadium Tour on July 14, 2018.
+She sang an acoustic version of the song on several dates of her later tours, including the Red Tour (Pittsburgh, July 2013), and the Reputation Stadium Tour (Chicago, June 2018).
+During the July 14, 2018, show of the Reputation Stadium Tour in Philadelphia, Swift performed it a cappella after a technical malfunction.

+On the Eras Tour, Swift performed "Our Song" four times.
+In 2023, she performed the song on acoustic guitar during the Las Vegas show on March 24, and during the Los Angeles show on August 4.
+In 2024, she also sang the track as part of a mashup with her song "Jump Then Fall" (2010) during the Madrid show on May 30, and as a mashup with "Call It What You Want" (2017) during the New Orleans show on October 25.